 April 26, 2021

 The government (i.e., president/ministers) is at odds with much of the Senatorial-approved bill.
 Therefore, the joint committee will likely NOT come to an agreement.
-We have seen, from France Générosités, the news that this committee will not even be formed and the bill will go straight back to the Assemblée Générale for a final vote and approval, however as of right now, it does look like May 5th is still the date for committee member selection with a start date of May 12th for their work.
+We have seen, from France Générosités, the news that this committee may not even be formed and the bill will go straight back to the Assemblée Générale for a final vote and approval, however as of right now, it does look like May 5th is still the date for committee member selection with a start date of May 12th for their work.

 Despite the timing of the process, statutes to enforce the law are being drafted for use in prefectures.
 A positive note is that the Interior Minister has contact the CNEF to let them know that they will be calling those “on the ground” to share their views on the statutes so that they are more easily implemented by religious groups.

 April 19, 2021

 After the Senate vote which passed the bill (208 votes FOR and 109 AGAINST) last week, all work on the law has stopped until May 5th.
 On this date, the Joint Committee members will be named.
 Please pray for the selection of these committee members as they will be the ones tasked with working out the final version of the proposed law.
 If they cannot reconcile both bills, the National Assembly will vote on a FINAL version of the law.
 This vote, if it occurs, will be in the beginning of July.

 Regardless of the outcome of the conciliatory process or the vote, the final version of the approved law will then move to a review of the Conseil constitutionnel and the Conseil d’Etat.
 These two bodies will be tasked with ensuring what is contained in the law does not violate the French Constitution or other French law.